MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-teams-app-visual-studio.md

 ### Hot reload

-Select **Hot Reload** to apply your changes in your Teams app when you want to update and save the source codes simultaneously during debugging:
+Select **Hot Reload** to apply your changes in your Teams app when you want to update and save the source codes simultaneously during debugging.

 :::image type="content" source="../assets/images/debug-teams-app/vs-localdebug-hot-reload.png" alt-text="Select hot reload icon":::

-Select the option **Hot Reload on File Save** in the drop-down to enable auto hot reload
+Select the option **Hot Reload on File Save** in the drop-down to enable auto hot reload.

 :::image type="content" source="../assets/images/debug-teams-app/vs-localdebug-hot-reload-filesave.png" alt-text="Select hot reload on file save":::